MyDeLife/TwOp/README.md

 ## 2. Prior Work
 A key piece of the functionality of this app is derived from the starter template of the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project by [Buildspace](https://buildspace.so/).
-It describes the development of a browser extension that generates a blog post in Calmly based off selected text on a website using a multi-chain prompt with OpenAI.
+It describes the development of a browser extension that generates a blog post in Calmly based off of selected text on a website using a multi-chain prompt with OpenAI.
 The open source code provided by Buildspace has inspired the creation of TwOp.

 <br>